MickalSpeller/Azure-Project-Alpha-Virtual-Networks/README.md

 # Project-Alpha

 The purpose of this project, Project-Alpha is to document my run-throughs and review of some core Azure services deployments/configurations using Azure CLI and Bicpe.

-My goal is to just demonstrate basic level configurations and resources I used to deploy Azure resources using Bicep.
+My goal is to just demonstrate basic level configurations and resources I used to deploy Azure resources using Bicep

 The following is a list of Azure Services I will be focusing on for this project: